intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 To ensure the smooth operation of the RFC Series, the RSAB shall include the following non-voting, ex-officio members:

-* The IETF Executive Director or their delegate as an ex-officio member; the rationale is that the IETF LLC is accountable for implementation of policies governing the RFC Series
+* The IETF Executive Director or their delegate; the rationale is that the IETF LLC is accountable for implementation of policies governing the RFC Series
 * A representative of the RPC, named by the RPC; the rationale is that the RPC is responsible for implementation of policies governing the RFC Series